A Christmas Carol Digital Program

 Ford’s Theatre Rules of Engagement

 We are glad that you are joining us at Ford’s Theatre today.
-This is a welcoming and interactive community.
+This is an inclusive and interactive community.
 Whether you are here to visit our historic site or to see a show, we invite you to be your authentic self.

 At Ford’s Theatre: